itslanguage/itslanguage-docs/docs/websocket/feedback.md

 ## Pause

 When desired the feedback recording can be paused.
 Doing so will stop the server from processing the audio stream and returning feedback.
+Do note that **the audio recording isn't paused when the feedback is paused**.
+To pause the recording the audio RPC needs to stop sending data.
+For practical reasons it is recommended to stop sending audio when the feedback is paused.
+Also see the [Resume](#resume) docs for more info.

 !!! note
     Pausing the feedback will not stop the feedback.
 See